camunda/camunda-docs/docs/self-managed/setup/upgrade.md

   --set identityKeycloak.postgresql.auth.password=$POSTGRESQL_SECRET
 ```

+If you have set secret values on installation, you must specify them again on the upgrade either via `--set`, as demonstrated above, or by passing in a values file using the `-f` flag.

 :::note

-If you have specified on the first installation certain values, you have to specify them again on the upgrade either via `--set` or the values file and the `-f` flag.
+For more details on the Keycloak upgrade path, see the [Keycloak upgrade guide](https://www.keycloak.org/docs/latest/upgrading/).
 :::

-For more details on the Keycloak upgrade path, you can also read the [Keycloak Upgrading Guide](https://www.keycloak.org/docs/latest/upgrading/).

-### Upgrade with Identity disabled
+### Identity disabled

 If you have **disabled** Camunda Identity and the related authentication mechanism, Camunda can be upgraded with the following command: